-919,540 Class A Units consisting of shares of common stock and warrants and 6,400 Class B Units consisting of Series E convertible preferred stock and warrants (and shares of common stock underlying such warrants)
+1,600,000 Class A Units consisting of shares of common stock and warrants and 6,400 Class B Units consisting of Series E convertible preferred stock and warrants (and shares of common stock underlying such warrants)

-We are offering 919,540 Class A Units, with each Class A Unit consisting of one share of common stock, par value \$0.0001 per share, and one warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants, the "Class A Units") at a public offering price of \$ per Class A Unit.
-Warrants included in the Class A Units have an exercise price of \$ per whole share.
+We are offering 1,600,000 Class A Units, with each Class A Unit consisting of one share of common stock, par value \$0.0001 per share, and one warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants, the "Class A Units") at a public offering price of \$1.00 per Class A Unit.
+Warrants included in the Class A Units have an exercise price of \$1.10 per whole share.

 We are also offering 6,400 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering.
-Each Class B Unit will consist of one share of Series E Convertible Preferred Stock, par value \$0.0001 per share (the "Series E Preferred Stock"), convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the Conversion Price (together with the shares of common stock underlying such shares of Series E Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "Units") at a public offering price of \$1,000 er Class B Unit Each warrant included in the Class B Units entitles its holder to purchase a number of shares of common stock equal to 100% of the shares of common stock issuable upon conversion of the Series E Convertible Preferred Stock included in such units at an exercise price of \$1,000 per Share.
+Each Class B Unit will consist of one share of Series E Convertible Preferred Stock, par value \$0.0001 per share (the "Series E Preferred Stock"), convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the conversion price of \$1.100 (the "Conversion Price") and warrants to purchase a number of shares of our common stock equal to \$1,000 divided by the Conversion price of \$1.00 (the "Conversion Price") and warrants, the "Class B Units" and, together with the shares of common stock underlying such shares of Series E Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "Units") at a public offering price of \$1.000 per Class B Unit.
+Each warrant included in the Class B Units entitles its holder to purchase a number of shares of common stock equal to 100% of the shares of common stock included in such units at an exercise price of \$1.100 per share.